slashtu/frontend-hq/pretest.md

 ## Requirement:

 - Use [React](https://reactjs.org) for rendering and [styled-components](https://www.styled-components.com) for style management.
 Others libraries are forbidden.
-Additional, building with functional component and hooks API are encouraged.
+Additional, building with functional component and hooks API are encouraged, so as TypeScript.
 - Starter-kit like [create-react-app](https://github.com/facebook/create-react-app) is allowed and actually encouraged, we don't want to waste any of your precious time setting up environment.
 - Make sure following check points:
 - Score update animation (transition of value between original score and final score)